-Course provides overview of resources on genealogy and techniques for providing library service to genealogists.
-The course allows students to acquire practical knowledge of genealogical materials and to explore related topics for providing library service to genealogists.
+Course provides overview of resources and techniques for providing library service to genealogy researchers.
+The course facilitates the acquisition of a broader knowledge of materials and related topics integral for informed and literate responses to genealogy researchers.

 Learning Outcomes:

 - Describe the goals of genealogical research - Describe the characteristics, needs and values of genealogists - Describe standard techniques and tools used in genealogical research - Conduct an effective genealogy reference interview - Access key genealogical resources in a variety of formats - Discuss issues related to service levels and external resources